uhhhhhhhhhhhh taxnul is my conlang. it's a personal lang so don't jump on my ass for anything that isnt 900% naturalistic.

 (Phonemes where romanization differs from IPA representation have romanizations in red.)

 You might notice that the sounds /ə/ and /ɛ/ have the same romanization.
-This is because the letter e in taxnul is pronounced as /ə/ when in the first syllable (but not the first letter) of a word or when it's the final letter of a word, and as /ɛ/ otherwise.
+This is because the letter e in taxnul is pronounced as /ə/ when found in the first syllable of a word (excluding initial) or the final sound, and as /ɛ/ otherwise.

 Take for example the following words:bebi /bəbi/